krzys9876/z80_sim_scala/README.md

 You might be thinking why would anybody write such a useless project.
 The obvious answer is: **for fun**.

-But it fact it is a rehersal and a learning tool for **Scala**, **functional programming**, **immutability** and **refactoring**.
+Still it is a great learning tool for **Scala**, **functional programming**, **immutability** and **refactoring**.

 ## Background ##

-I love retro-computing, I know Z80 quite well, I build a ZX Spectrum-like homebrew computer.
+I love retro-computing.
+I know Z80 quite well, some time ago I built a ZX Spectrum-like homebrew computer.
-It was a lot of fun and I used different tools and simulators to make all of this easier.
+.
 I learned Z80 assembler quite well and tweaked some publicly available ROMs to suit my needs.

+I used different tools and simulators to make it easier.
-But one thing was always missing - a simulator that I could modify myself, with some kind of I/O.
+But one thing was always missing - a simulator that I could easily modify myself, with simple I/O.

 ### Why Scala ###

-I use Scala at work and I was just exploring usefull functional patterns.
+I use Scala at work and I am still exploring usefull functional patterns.
 I thought that it would be great to have simple side project to excercise handling application state in immutable fashion.

 And here it is :slightly_smiling_face: